GlitchSecure/website/_pages/about.md

 team-title: "Meet the h̷a̶c̸k̴e̶r̷ ̸c̴o̷l̸l̴e̴c̵t̸i̵v̵e̴"
 founder-title: "The f̴̣̍o̸͕͆u̸̪͘n̸̦̂d̷̺̕ḛ̸͐ȓ̵̨"
 team-subtitle: "Founded in 2022, and based in Canada, GlitchSecure is a bootstrapped startup founded by an industry expert.
 We are a passionate team of humans, hackers, developers, and thinkers dedicated to delivering the best results through our craft and software."
-founder-bio: "Jade is an Offensive Security Ceritifed Professional (OSCP) with both a strong technical background and a history of technical leadership.
+founder-bio: "Jade is an Offensive Security Certified Professional (OSCP) with both a strong technical background and a history of technical leadership.
 They are deeply passionate about securing the web and are dedicated to building a company that puts the very people who help grow it first. <br><br> They can't do it all alone, so they've assembled a hand selected team of experts who are equally passionate and skilled to help further this mission. <br><br> <a class=\"hover:underline \" href=\"https://linkedin.com/in/GlitchWitch\"> Connect on LinkedIn -> </a>"
 team-title2: "The h̶a̸c̸k̷e̵r̸s̴"
 #team-subtitle2: "a"